PySimpleGUI/PySimpleGUI/readme.md

 ### Return values as a dictionary

-If you wish to receive the return values as a dictionary rather than a simple list, then you'll have to do 2 things:
+If you wish to receive the return values as a dictionary rather than a simple list, then you'll have to one thing...
-1. Indicate in the form creation that the return should be a dictionary by setting `use_dictionary = True`
+ * Mark each input element you wish to be in the dictionary with the keyword `key`.

-2. Mark each input element you wish to be in the dictionary with the keyword `key`.
+If **any** element in the form has a `key`, then **all** of the return values are returned via a dictionary.
+If some elements do not have a key, then they are numbered starting at zero.

 This sample program demonstrates these 2 steps as well as how to address the return values (e.g. `values['name']`)

     import PySimpleGUI as sg
-    form = sg.FlexForm('Simple data entry form', use_dictionary=True)
+    form = sg.FlexForm('Simple data entry form')
     layout = [
               [sg.Text('Please enter your Name, Address, Phone')],
-              [sg.Text('Name', size=(15, 1)), sg.InputText('1', key='name')],
+              [sg.Text('Name', size=(15, 1)), sg.InputText('1')],
               [sg.Text('Address', size=(15, 1)), sg.InputText('2', key='address')],
               [sg.Text('Phone', size=(15, 1)), sg.InputText('3', key='phone')],
               [sg.Submit(), sg.Cancel()]